 Highland Capital's reorganization did not proceed under the governance of a traditional Chapter 11 trustee.
-Instead, the Committee reached a corporate governance settlement agreement displace Dondero, which the bankruptcy court approved in January 2020.
-Under the agreed order, Dondero stepped down as director and officer of Highland Capital and Strand to be an unpaid portfolio manager and "agreed not to cause any Related Entity . . . to terminate any agreements" with Highland Capital.
-The Committee selected a board of three independent directors to act as a quasitrustee and to govern Strand and Highland Capital: James Seery Jr., John Dubel, and retired Bankruptcy Judge "Independent Nelms (collectively, the Russell Directors").
-The order also barred any claim against the Independent Directors in their official roles without the bankruptcy court's authorizing the claim as a "colorable claim of willful misconduct or gross negligence."
-Six months later, at the behest of the creditors, the bankruptcy court appointed Seery as judgment against Highland Capital following a 2019 bench trial in New York.
+Instead, the Committee reached a corporate governance settlement agreement to displace Dondero, which the bankruptcy court approved in January 2020.
+Under the agreed order, Dondero stepped down as director and officer of Highland Capital and Strand to be an unpaid portfolio manager and "agreed not to cause any Related Entity ... to terminate any agreements" with Highland Capital.
+The Committee selected a board of three independent directors to act as a quasi-trustee and to govern Strand and Highland Capital: James Seery Jr., John Dubel, and retired Bankruptcy Judge Russell Nelms (collectively, the "Independent Directors").
+The order also barred any claim against the Independent Directors in their official roles without the bankruptcy court's authorizing the claim as a "colorable claim[] of willful misconduct or gross negligence."
+Six months later, at the behest of the creditors, the bankruptcy court appointed Seery as Highland Capital's Chief Executive Officer, Chief Restructuring Officer, and Foreign Representaand Acis Capital Management GP, LLC had sued Highland Capital after facing an adverse \$8 million arbitration award, arising in part from its now-extinguished affiliation.
+Third, UBS Securities LLC and UBS AG London Branch had received a \$1 billion judgment against Highland Capital following a 2019 bench trial in New York.
 Fourth, discovery vendor Meta-E Discovery had \$779,000 in unpaid invoices.
 The Committee members are not parties on appeal.

-Highland Capital's Chief Executive Officer, Chief Restructuring Officer, and Foreign Representative.
+tive.
 The order contained an identical bar on claims against Seery acting in these roles.
 Neither order was appealed.

 Throughout summer 2020, Dondero proposed several reorganization plans, each opposed by the Committee and the Independent Directors.
 Unpersuaded by Dondero, the Committee and Independent Directors negotiated their own plan.
 When Dondero's plans failed, he and other creditors began to frustrate the proceedings by objecting to settlements, appealing orders, seeking writs of mandamus, interfering with Highland Capital's management, threatening employees, and canceling trades between Highland Capital and its clients.
 See Highland Cap.
-Mgmt., L.P. v.
+Mamt., L.P. v.
 Dondero (In re Highland Cap.
 Mgmt., L.P.), Ch.
 11 Case No. 19-34054-SGJ11, Adv.
-No. 20-03190-SGJ11, 2021 WL 2326350, at \1, \26 (Bankr.
+No. 20-03190-SGJ11, 2021 WL 2326350, at 1, 26 (Bankr.
 N.D.
 Tex.
 June 7, 2021) (holding Dondero in civil contempt, sanctioning him \$100,000, and comparing this case to a "nasty divorce").
 In Seery's words, Dondero wanted to "burn the place down" because he did not get his way.
 The Independent Directors insisted Dondero resign from Highland Capital, which he did in October 2020.